-A well configured Business VPN is safe and secure and in fact, they add an extra layer of security to a business’s internal network and resources.
+A well-configured VPN is safe and secure and in fact, they add an extra layer of security to a business’s internal network and resources.
 It creates a secure, encrypted tunnel between your client device and the internal infrastructure.
 But, not all VPN solutions are made the same.
 When choosing the right Business VPN solution, keep in mind your specific business requirements.

-The choice between an open-source and paid business VPN solutions also comes to your business preferences.
-Open-source VPN solutions are often difficult to deploy, requiring a high level of technical knowledge to manage.
-In contrast, a paid VPN solution like UTunnel offers better flexibility, ease of deployment and offers many features that are not available with free solutions.
+The choice between an free and paid business VPN solution also comes to your business preferences.
+Free VPN solutions are often difficult to deploy, requiring a high level of technical knowledge to manage.
+In contrast, a paid VPN solution like UTunnel offers better flexibility, and ease of deployment and offers many features that are not available with free solutions.

 Both personal VPNs and business VPNs often use the same underlying technology for their functioning.
 But, there are some major differences in the way they are deployed and used.
 A personal VPN helps individual users to mask their IP address, facilitating safe browsing, while being connected to publicly shared VPN servers supplied by consumer VPN providers.
 However, a business VPN offers the ability to deploy dedicated VPN servers exclusively earmarked for business use.
 Business VPN solutions possess many more business-centric features such as multi-user management, site-to-site tunneling, static IP address, and granular access control, which are not available with personal VPNs.